 Expandability: New terms, senses, and translations can be added as they are discovered, in nearly real time.
 Imagine that you notice that the Kamusi results for order do not include this sense: “A request for something to be made, supplied, or served”.
 You use a simple tool to submit the new sense.
 Once a moderator approves, your sense is immediately published for use by the public or in downstream technologies like MT.
 Moreover, the concept is put before the contributors for other languages, so can gain meticulously curated translations virtually over night.

 Clarity: MT has two major chores: vocabulary and grammar.
 Kamusi is designed to get the vocabulary right every time.
 A word like “light” is treated as many different concepts – not heavy, not dark, not serious, etc. – each with its own entry.
 Those entries are each paired with terms for equivalent concepts in other languages.
 There are therefore clear relations at the level of the concept.
 This human-cultivated concept set solves part of the problem inherent within MT, knowing that if a particular sense of l-i-g-h-t appears in the source document, it should be translated with a particular term in the target language.
 It does not eliminate the task of figuring out which sense is intended on the source side; for that, Kamusi is building a pre-disambiguation interface for users to select the original sense from the defined dictionary entries, ranked in relation to computational word sense disambiguation (WSD) techniques.
-Used in combination, WSD and lexicon-based sense matching can produce precise vocabulary choices that SMT never will.
+Used in combination, WSD and lexicon-based sense matching can produce precise vocabulary choices that NN and SMT never will.

 Elasticity: MT often faces the problem of determining whether consecutive terms are different words, or should be translated as a single unit.
 For example, is an African fish eagle an African, a fish, and an eagle, or is it one bird with a long name?
 Kamusi puts party terms (multi-word expressions (MWEs)) in the dictionary as independent entries, with defined meanings.
 These entries are then lexicalized concepts that can be translated across languages.
 When MT encounters a series of words that appear together as a unit in the dictionary, it can translate the unit rather than the component parts.